101 Things to do in Bournemouth – Highcliffe Beach

 Food and Drink

-Cliffhanger on the cliff top has dine-in and outdoor seating options.
-During peak times, there is also the Little Hanger where you can purchase takeaway food, the Beach Hanger for drinks and snacks and The Cream Hanger for ice creams.
-There are plenty more restaurants and shops on nearby Highcliffe high street.
+The Cliffhanger restaurant on the cliff top has dine-in and outdoor seating options.
+During peak times, there are also two takeaway outlets; one on the cliff top and another on the beach.
+Plus an ice cream kiosk.
+There are plenty more restaurants and shops on nearby Lymington Road.

 Cliffhanger